christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

-# A Title
-Boring but descriptive or more catchy?
-* The Tweeting Trump
-* Trump's Twitter Fingers
-* Analysing Trump's Tweets?
-* WHEN SHOULD WE TRUST TRUMP'S TWEETS?
-* (WHAT'S) BEHIND TRUMP'S TWEETS?
+# Behind Trump's Tweets

-# Abstract
+## Abstract
-_A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?_

 The core idea is to thoroughly explore rhetoric (e.g. word usage) in the Trump Twitter Archive dataset.
 We would like to explore the change over time and how certain events affects it.
-THE MAIN POINT (FOR SOCIAL GOOD) SHOULD BE HOW TO INTERPRET THESE TWEETS, AND ESTABLISH SOME GOOD AND BAD PATTERNS.
+From this, as the end goal, we would like to do some social good by establishing good and bad patterns in Trump's tweets.

 More specifically, we want to analyze the change before and after he announced his presidential candidacy and before and after his election.
 In addition these long-period analytics, we would also like to explore the change in rhetoric incurred by related political scandals or major international events.
 Lastly, we would also like to compare Trump's rhetoric with Clinton's and Obama's.

-Motivation behind project?
-WE COULD SAY SOMETHING LIKE: "HE TWEETS A LOT AND EVEN MORE AFTER HIS ELECTION HE INFLUENCES A LOT OF PEOPLE WITH HIS TWEETS.
-WE WOULD LIKE TO DISTINGUISH PATTERNS THAT CAN LABEL A TWEET AS "GOOD" OR "BAD"
-Curiosity maybe?
+The main motivation beind this project is a facsination with how such a condensed messaging format influenecs so many people.
+We were curious about if we could take advandage of the brief format and find patterns and/or classify a tweet as 'good' or 'bad'.

-# Research questions
+## Research questions
-_A list of research questions you would like to address during the project._

 We would like to answer/explore the following: